Dym077/Sea-dominion/README.md

 ## Credits
 https://github.com/SaraabbasiNZ/battleship-game-python/blob/main/run.py (This project was a great help for me to understand how the code logic works and how to operate the functions inside it.) https://www.youtube.com/watch?v=MgJBgnsDcF0&t=1145s (This video tutorial n how to build a battleships game very interesting and provided a lot of info on the subject.
-Even though it is 'internediate', and maybe too advanced for me at the moment, it certainly gave inspiration for future projects.)
+Even though it is 'internediate', and maybe too advanced for me at the moment, it certainly gave inspiration for future projects.) https://github.com/AliOKeeffe/word-Py(A great basic project for python based games which was very helpful for my project as well.)

 ### Resources Used
 #### Online Resources